 The Alternate-Maryland School Assessment (Alt-MSA), designed for students with significant cognitive disabilities, assesses a student's attainment of reading and mathematics Mastery Objectives in grades 3 through 8 and grade 10.
 In addition, the Alt-MSA measures a student's attainment of science Mastery Objectives in grades 5, 8, and 10.
 The Mastery Objectives for all content areas are selected from an online item bank and are aligned with grade level Maryland Content Standards.
-Levels of performance for students participating in Alt-MSA are based on Alternate achievement standards that reflect the learning characteristics of this group of students.
+Levels of performance for students participating in Alt-MSA are based on alternate achievement standards that reflect the learning characteristics of this group of students.

-Students with disabilities who are unable to participate with accommodations in the Maryland School Assessment (MSA), the High School Assessment (HSA), the Alternate Maryland School Assessment based on Modified Academic Achievement Standards (Mod-MSA), or the Modified High School Assessment (Mod-HSA) participate in the Alt-MSA.
-The Alt-MSA allows participation in Maryland's state assessment program and school accountability system as required by the federal No Child Left Behind Act (NCLB) and the Individuals with Disabilities Education Act (IDEA).
+The Alt-MSA allows students with disabilities who are unable to participate in the Maryland School Assessment (MSA) and the MSA/Science even with accommodations to participate in Maryland's state assessment program and school accountability system as required by the federal No Child Left Behind Act and the Individuals with Disabilities Education Act (IDEA).